 Please arrive one hour before your scheduled procedure, unless your physician or one of our nurses instructs you otherwise.

-Bring all medications that you currently take including over-the-counter medications and herbal supplements.
-You may take any required medications the day of surgery as advised by your physician.
+You may take any required medications on the day of surgery as advised by your physician.
 Always take your blood pressure medicine with a small sip of water, unless your physician instructs you otherwise.

 You may wish to bring a book or other reading materials.
-You may bring your own sleepwear, robe, non-skid slippers, makeup and other items that will make you feel comfortable.
+You may bring your own sleepwear, robe, non-skid slippers, makeup, and other items that will make you feel comfortable.
 Bring a change of comfortable, loose clothing to wear home when you are discharged.
-If you are staying overnight, the hospital will provide you with a hospital gown, warm socks/slippers and personal hygiene items including toothbrushes, toothpaste, mouthwash, shampoo, conditioner, lotion and powder.
+If you are staying overnight, the hospital will provide you with a hospital gown, and warm socks.
+Personal hygiene items including toothbrushes, toothpaste, shampoo/body wash combo, and lotion are available upon request.

 In addition to anything your physician may ask you to bring in, please bring your insurance card, a photo ID such as a driver’s license, and any other documents that will be useful in the registration and billing process.
 For example, you should bring in any referral or authorization form that your primary care physician has given you indicating the need for the services you will receive.

 You may be required to pay your hospital bill prior to service at the registration/admitting area; therefore, please bring a form of payment if your insurance company requires a co-pay and or deductible.
 Cash, checks, and all major credit cards are accepted.

 Don’t bring valuables such as rings and other jewelry.
 Small amounts of cash for vending machines and incidentals are sufficient.

 Bring a copy of your Advance Directives.
 If you do not have one, we can provide you with information.